 3 - Bananas

 Bananas contain resistant starch , a form of prebiotic that escapes digestion in the stomach and small intestine and reaches the colon intact.
-Once in the colon, resistant starch is fermented by beneficial bacteria, which encourages their growth .
+Once in the colon, resistant starch is fermented by beneficial bacteria, promoting their growth .

 4 - Asparagus, a food for regular transit

 Asparagus is rich in inulin , a prebiotic that promotes the growth of beneficial bacteria in the gut.
-They are also rich in fiber , which promotes bowel regularity .
+It is also rich in fiber , which promotes bowel regularity .

 5 - Apples

-Apples are rich in pectin , a form of prebiotic that helps feed good bacteria in the gut.
-Apples are also rich in soluble fiber , making them ideal for regulating intestinal transit .
+Apples are rich in pectin , a form of prebiotic that helps feed the good bacteria in the gut.
+Apples are also rich in soluble fiber , making them ideal for regulating bowel movements .

 6 - Artichokes, a food rich in inulin and fiber

 Artichokes contain inulin , a prebiotic that stimulates the growth of beneficial bacteria in the gut.
-Artichokes are also rich in fiber , making them an excellent food for regulating digestion.
+Artichokes are also high in fiber , making them an excellent food for regulating digestion.

 7 - Legumes

-Legumes, like chickpeas, lentils, and beans, are rich in prebiotics such as FOS and inulin .
-They are also rich in soluble and insoluble fiber, which makes them an excellent food for regulating intestinal transit .
+Legumes, such as chickpeas, lentils, and beans, are rich in prebiotics such as FOS and inulin .
+They are also rich in soluble and insoluble fiber, making them an excellent food for regulating intestinal transit .

-8 - Oatmeal, to rebalance your flora and facilitate your transit
+8 - Oat flakes, to rebalance your flora and facilitate your transit

-Oatmeal is rich in beta-glucans , a form of prebiotic that stimulates the growth of beneficial bacteria in the gut.
-They are also rich in soluble fiber , which makes them ideal for regulating intestinal transit .
+Oat flakes are rich in beta-glucans , a form of prebiotic that stimulates the growth of beneficial bacteria in the gut.
+They are also rich in soluble fiber , making them ideal for regulating bowel movements .

-*Public health France.
-Health study on environment, biomonitoring, physical activity and nutrition (Esteban) 2014-2016.
-Nutrition aspect.
+*Public Health France.
+Health study on the environment, biomonitoring, physical activity and nutrition (Esteban) 2014-2016.
+Nutrition section.
 Food consumption chapter.
 2018.
-Available on: < www.santepubliquefrance.fr >.
+Available at: < www.santepubliquefrance.fr >.